Phibro Animal Health (NASDAQ:PAHC) Issues Q4 2021 Earnings Guidance

 Phibro Animal Health (NASDAQ:PAHC) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of 0.300-0.320 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.280.
 The company issued revenue guidance of $213 million-$217 million, compared to the consensus revenue estimate of $200.14 million.Phibro Animal Health also updated its FY 2021 guidance to 1.250-1.270 EPS.

+Phibro Animal Health (NASDAQ:PAHC) last released its quarterly earnings data on Thursday, May 6th.
+The company reported $0.34 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.31 by $0.03.
+Phibro Animal Health had a return on equity of 22.19% and a net margin of 5.37%.
+On average, research analysts expect that Phibro Animal Health will post 1.23 EPS for the current fiscal year.

-Separately, Morgan Stanley boosted their target price on shares of Phibro Animal Health from $19.00 to $22.00 and gave the company an underweight rating in a research note on Thursday.
+Separately, Morgan Stanley raised their target price on Phibro Animal Health from $19.00 to $22.00 and gave the stock an underweight rating in a research note on Wednesday.

 Phibro Animal Health Corporation develops, manufactures, and supplies a range of animal health and mineral nutrition products for livestock primarily in the United States.
 It operates through three segments: Animal Health, Mineral Nutrition, and Performance Products.
 The company develops, manufactures, and markets products for a range of food animals, including poultry, swine, beef and dairy cattle, and aquaculture.